nitrotm/graylog-plugin-influxdb/README.md

 ### Fields

-Fields are simply mapped as numbers from source message fields.
+Fields are mapped by default as numbers from source message fields.
+To override the InfluxDB field type:

+* `B:myfield`: map as boolean
+* `I:myfield`: map as integer (long)
+* `F:myfield`: map as float (double)
+* `S:myfield`: map as string

+Note that the field's type must be consistent across measurements.

 It's possible to map a text-field to a numeric value (`0` or `1`) by matching a specific value for equality (eg. `duration,status=up` will store graylog message field `duration` as a number and map field `status` to `1` when the value is `up` otherwise `0`).